Smertig/banana/docs/api/tg/methods/send_photo.rst

    Unique identifier for the target chat or username of the target channel (in the format @channelusername)

+   .. cpp:member:: optional_t<integer_t> message_thread_id

+   Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

    .. cpp:member:: variant_t<input_file_t, string_t> photo

    Photo to send.
 Pass a file_id as String to send a photo that exists on the Telegram servers (recommended), pass an HTTP URL as a String for Telegram to get a photo from the Internet, or upload a new photo using multipart/form-data.
 The photo must be at most 10 MB in size.
 The photo's width and height must not exceed 10000 in total.
 Width and height ratio must be at most 20.
-More info on Sending Files »
+More information on Sending Files »

    .. cpp:member:: optional_t<string_t> caption